Anita Berber: Femme Fatale of the Weimar Republic

-Born on 10 June, 1899 in Dresden Germany, Anita Berber shocked and entertained the cabaret and bourgeois crowd of the Weimar Republic right up to her untimely death at the age of 29.
+Born on 10 June 1899 in Dresden Germany, Anita Berber shocked and entertained the cabaret and bourgeois crowds of the Weimar Republic right up to her untimely death at the age of 29.
 Film star, nude dancer, “princess of debauchery” and subject of an Otto Dix painting, Berber was unapologetically herself.

-Berber was born into a middle-class family with artistic leanings.
-Her father, Felix, was First Violinist of the Municipal Orchestra, and her mother Lucie was a dancer and aspiring actress.
-After her parents' divorce, Berber lived with her grandmother.
-In 1913 she attended a modern dance school where she learned rhythmic gymnastics.
+Anita Berber was born into a middle-class family with artistic leanings.
+Her father, Felix, was the First Violinist of the Municipal Orchestra, and her mother Lucie was a dancer and aspiring actress.
+After her parents’ divorce, Berber lived with her grandmother.
+In 1913, she attended a modern dance school where she learned rhythmic gymnastics.
 She later studied traditional ballet in Berlin.

 Famous On and Off the Stage

-In 1919, Berber married the wealthy screenwriter Eberhard von Nathusius.
+In 1919, Berber married a wealthy screenwriter, Eberhard von Nathusius.
 They divorced after she fell in love with a lesbian bar owner, Susi Wanowski, who became her manager as well as her lover.